-19. Employee profit sharing and executive bonus plans
+16. Employee profit sharing and executive bonus plans

 Prior to the three months ended March 27, 2009, the Group allocated a certain percentage of adjusted pretax profits to its Employee Profit Sharing Plan on a quarterly basis that was distributed to employees employed for the full quarter, excluding officers.
 The Group also allocated a certain percentage of adjusted quarterly pretax profits to its Executive Bonus Plan, which was available solely to the Group's officers.
 Distributions to corporate officers under the Executive Bonus Plan were subject to the discretion of Fabrinet's board of directors.
 The plans were terminated in the three months ended March 27, 2009.
-For the year ended June 24, 2011, the compensation committee of Fabrinet's board of directors approved a new executive incentive plan with quantitative objectives, based on achieving certain revenue and earnings per share milestones for the fiscal year, and qualitative objectives.
-Bonuses under the fiscal 2011 executive incentive plan are payable after the end of fiscal 2011.
-During fiscal 2011, merit-based bonus awards were also available to Fabrinet's non-senior staff.
-Charges to the income statement for distributions to employees and corporate officers under these plans were \$4,453, \$0 and \$2,916 during the years ended June 24, 2011, June 25, 2010 and June 26, 2009, respectively.
+Charges to the income statement for distributions to employees and corporate officers under these plans were \$0, \$2,916 and \$5,045 during the years ended June 25, 2010, June 26, 2009 and June 27, 2008, respectively.
+Payments under the plans were made in the quarter following the quarter in which the bonus was earned.

-20. Commitments and contingencies
+17. Commitments and contingencies